itdcnr/ai4t/docs/module-2-how-does-ml-work/2-2-to-experiment-lets-play-with-the-data/2-2-0-tutorial-boosted-with-ai.md

 ---
-title: Boosted with AI?
+titolo: Boosted with AI?
-description:
+descrizione:
 ---

 There is no better way to understand how machine learning and program training works than to understand how to properly prepare your dataset.